 - Interview skills and resume assistance

-Although supportive services may vary by county, every county provides broad assistance to eligible SNAP recipients to help them establish economic security, enhance their quality of life, and promote employment goals.
-There are two ways to request supportive services:
+Although supportive payments may vary by Employment First partners, every Employment First partner provides broad assistance to eligible SNAP recipients and applicants to help them establish economic security, enhance their quality of life, and promote employment goals.
+There are two ways to request supportive payments:

 - Make a request online using the Colorado PEAK website.
 Click here for a guide to managing your account.
 PEAK will need the following information from you: household member (dropdown), category (dropdown), amount requested, and to describe your situation.

-To find out more about allowable supportive services, contact your county human services department.
+To find out more about allowable supportive payments, contact your county human services department.

 Colorado Workfare Program